I Want To Tell You About The Menstrual Cycle

 The Power of Tracking Your Cycle

-The best way to start understanding our cycles is to track it.
-I mean the whole cycle, not just when your period starts and ends.
-Having insights on mood, energy levels, digestion, and cravings is powerful.
-Over time, there will be noticeable patterns that will help us optimise how we live our life.
+The best way to start understanding your cycles is to track it across each month.
+Having insights on mood, energy levels, digestion, and cravings during each phase is powerful.
+Over time, there will be noticeable patterns that will help you optimise your life.

-There are plenty of apps these days to track your period, like Flo and Clue.
-Also, websites where you can calculate ovulation.
+There are plenty of apps these days to track your period, websites where you can calculate ovulation and I have a Menstrual Cycle Tracking resource you can use too.

 Let’s Come Together And Take Back Control

-Our menstrual cycles are not something to dread — they are beautiful and something to work with.
-Remember, it’s a regular health report that tells you what’s happening inside your body.
-When you start tracking it, you’ll feel in control of your health in a way you never have before!
+Our menstrual cycles are not something to dread, they are a regular health report card that tells you what’s happening inside your body.
+When you start tracking what’s going on, you’ll feel in control of your health in a way you never have before.

-So, let’s stop normalising suffering and demonising the period and, instead, start empowering ourselves with knowledge.
+So let’s stop normalising suffering and demonising our periods, and instead start empowering ourselves with knowledge.

 With love and balance, my Friends x